Device-independent secure correlations in sequential quantum scenarios: Conclusions

 We have proposed a class of simple quantum sequential protocols, relying on measurements of Pauli observables on a maximally entangled qubit state and designed for device-independent cryptographic tasks.

-Under device-independent and i.i.d.\ assumptions, we have analytically demonstrated that the ideal sequential correlations arising in this scenario can serve cryptographic purposes, as these correlations are shown to be extremal within the set of sequential quantum correlations, and extremality ensures that the optimal strategy for any potential eavesdropper attempting to guess the random bits is limited to betting on the most probable measurement outcomes.
+Under device-independent and i.i.d.\ assumptions, we have analytically demonstrated that the ideal and perfectly known sequential correlations arising in this scenario can serve cryptographic purposes, as these correlations are shown to be extremal within the set of sequential quantum correlations, and extremality ensures that the optimal strategy for any potential eavesdropper attempting to guess the random bits is limited to betting on the most probable measurement outcomes.
 We leave the study of the robustness against noise and detection efficiency as future work, which can already be pursued by leveraging numerical methods \cite{navascues_bounding_2007,navascues_convergent_2008, Brown2024,chung2025generalizednumericalframeworkimproved,masini2024}.
 Moreover, although we considered a scenario with three parties choosing between two possible dichotomic measurements, more complex scenarios can be explored.
 For example, the number of sequential parties could be increased, or the number of inputs could be expanded by considering self-testing protocols that involve all Pauli matrices \cite{Bowles2018} and by extending them sequentially.
 In that case, the three users could achieve 3 bits of global randomness, independently of the strength parameter of Bob$_1$.
 Additionally, we note that the maximally entangled state is not necessary for applying our sequential construction.
 One may further generalize our results by considering non-maximally entangled states, exploiting the self-testing properties of some tilted Bell inequality \cite{Bamps2015}.
+Another natural generalization would be to relax the i.i.d. assumption.
+This could be achieved by carefully applying and, if necessary, modifying techniques such as the Entropy Accumulation Theorem \cite{Dupuis2020, Metger2022} or Quantum Probability Estimation \cite{Zhang2020}.
+Furthermore, memory effects between experimental rounds could invalidate the core physical assumptions of our sequential scenario, namely the strict requirement that the first Bob's measurement remains uninfluenced by the second Bob's subsequent choices.
+Therefore, a careful analysis of these effects is necessary.
+Finally, in practical implementations one is not limited to extracting randomness from a single designated input sequence.
+Although many protocols privilege a particular ``generation'' setting by assigning lower sampling probabilities to the other inputs used for self-testing, randomness can in principle be extracted from multiple input sequences.
+As a simple illustration, consider the sequential CHSH scenario of Example~1.
+In the ideal case, Bob's local guessing probability, taking into account all possible input sequences, can be written as $ G(B|E) = p_{1}/2 + p_{00}\cos^2(\theta)/2 + p_{01}/4, $ where the coefficients $p_{1}$, $p_{00}$, and $p_{01}$ denote the sampling probabilities associated with the different input sequences, as indicated by their subscripts.
+This quantity is always larger than or equal to the non-sequential CHSH guessing probability value of $1/2$, showing even in this case an advantage from the sequential scenario.
+In practical implementations, however, noise must also be taken into account.
+In particular, noise affects different input--output configurations in distinct ways and therefore impacts their respective entropy contributions.
+A proper optimization must balance these effects together with the choice of input probabilities, ensuring that the weighted combination of sequences provides a genuine advantage under realistic, noisy conditions.